postgrespro/mamonsu/documentation/configuration_file.md

 **directory**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Specifies the directory that contains custom plugins for metrics collection.
 Setting this parameter to None forbids using custom plugins.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: /etc/mamonsu/plugins

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permissions: mamonsu:mamonsu rwxrwx

-If you need to configure any of the plugins you add to Mamonsu after installation, you have to add this plugin section to the agent.conf file.
+If you need to configure any of the plugins you add to _mamonsu_ after installation, you have to add this plugin section to the agent.conf file.

 The syntax of this section should follow the syntax used with the examples shown below in the section called “[Individual Plugin Sections](#individual-plugin-sections)”.

 ***

 ### Individual Plugin Sections
-All built-in plugins are installed along with Mamonsu.
+All built-in plugins are installed along with _mamonsu_.
 To configure a built-in plugin you should find a corresponding section below the Individual Plugin Sections heading and edit its parameter values.

 To disable any plugin you should set the enabled parameter to False and to enable it — set it to True.
 These values are case sensitive.